sortlight/IAM-MFA-system/README.md

 3. **Attack Mitigation Demo**

    - Run simulators with MFA off (in Keycloak): Some "attacks" succeed if creds match.
-   - With MFA on: All fail, as OTP is required—logged in `audit.log`.
+   - With MFA on: All fail, as OTP is required.
+Nowlogged in `audit.log`.
    - This proves IAM resilience: MFA adds a human element bots can't fake.

-4. **Extensibility**: Scripts are modular—tweak `creds.txt` for attacks, add more checks to monitor.sh.
+4. **Extensibility**: Scripts are modular tweak `creds.txt` for attacks add more checks to monitor.sh.
 In prod, integrate with CI/CD (for exammple, GitHub Actions calling setup.sh).

 ## Getting Started